alireza-fath/-Project_Mehrdad-Ahmadinejad_Mohammad-Jabarifar_Alireza-Fath/README.md

-Prediction of Solar panel's efficiency with varying properties using machine learning In collaboration with Mehrdad Ahmadinejad and Mohammad Jabarifar
+Prediction of Photovoltaic Thermal System’s Behavior Using Machine Learning Algorithms In collaboration with Mehrdad Ahmadinejad and Mohammad Jabarifar